OisinHick/The-Advanced-Cartographer/README.md

     **Options:**

     -   `--HaloInstallDir <directory>`: (Optional) Specify the Halo Custom Edition installation directory.
 If provided, the script will automatically move downloaded `.map` files to the `maps` folder within this directory *and will not download any files*.
 This option is mutually exclusive with the download options.
     -   `-dm`, `--DownloadMultiplayer`: Download multiplayer maps.
     -   `-dmai`, `--DownloadMultiplayerWthAI`: Download multiplayer maps with AI.
     -   `-dmm`, `--DownloadMultiplayerModified`: Download modified multiplayer maps.
-    -   `-dmfm`, `--DownloadMultiplayerForMachinima`: Download multiplayer maps used for machinima.
+    -   `-dmfm`, `--DownloadMultiplayerForMachinima`: Download multiplayer maps used for Machinima.
     -   `-dlm`, `--DownloadLumoria`: Download Lumoria maps.
     -   `-dsm`, `--DownloadSingleplayerModified`: Download modified singleplayer maps.
     -   `-dscm`, `--DownloadSingleplayerCustomMaps`: Download custom singleplayer maps.